Culture of the Tlingit: Potlatch

 The memorial potlatch is a major feature of Tlingit culture.
 A year or two following a person's death this potlatch was held to restore the balance of the community.
 Members of the deceased's family were allowed to stop mourning.
 If the deceased was an important member of the community, like a chief or a shaman for example, at the memorial potlatch his successor would be chosen.
 Clan members from the opposite moiety took part in the ritual by receiving gifts and hearing and performing songs and stories.
 The function of the memorial potlatch was to remove the fear from death and the uncertainty of the afterlife.

+Burning food in potlatches was thought to "feed" new totem poles.